-In 2021, the U.S. Congress passed the American Rescue Plan Act (ARPA), which allocated funds to ensure local governments can respond to the public health and economic impacts of the pandemic with special attention on addressing disproportionate impacts to marginalized populations.
-Washington County is receiving two allocations of $58 million that must be obligated by the end of 2024.
-The first phase of the County's ARPA framework has included investments in surviving COVID-19, community stabilization and wellness, small business support, workforce development, community engagement, and continuity in government services.
+On March 11, 2021, the U.S. Congress passed the American Rescue Plan Act (ARPA), which allocated $350 billion to help state, local, territorial and tribal governments respond to to the public health and economic impacts of the pandemic, with special attention on addressing disproportionate impacts to marginalized populations.
+Washington County has received $117 million that must be obligated by the end of 2024 and fully spent by the end of 2026.

 Values and principles